Ziiiixi/bitstream-compiler/README.md

 An access inside `bitstream.recurrence` is not automatically unbounded.
-A read whose index is captured from outside the recurrence retains its finite byte window.
-A read whose SSA index reaches the recurrence-local `bitstream.logical_index` has no fixed producer window for the enclosing work item.
+A read whose index is captured from outside the recurrence retains its finite byte range.
+A read whose SSA index reaches the recurrence-local `bitstream.logical_index` has no fixed producer range for the enclosing work item.
 Such a RAW edge is legal only when the recovered recurrence has a positive finite `state_domain`; finite-state inference marks the exact read with `state_kind = carried_state`.

-A value produced by global `bitstream.scan` also has no finite producer window.
+A value produced by global `bitstream.scan` also has no finite producer range.
 For the gpJSON scan-to-rebase edge, the proof is structural and exact:
 `ScanOp.state_domain = 2`, the write named by `producer_access` has
 `value_domain = 2`, and `consumer_access` resolves to the corresponding rebase